asimoesmcartor/asimoesmcartor.github.io/README.md

 - Added lazy loading feature to images and components.
 - Created centralized hub for my projects.
 - Successfully split out Generative Lines app and imported it into React.
+- Fixed inline-block issue on homepage cards.

 In progress:

-- Need to resolve [inline-block issue](https://github.com/Aljullu/react-lazy-load-image-component/issues/33) on homepage cards.
 - Improve styling of new project hub.